A Language for Evaluating Derivatives of Functionals Using Automatic Differentiation: Introduction

-As a geometric interpretation, Equation~(\ref{consistent}) suggests that every function is ``infinitesimally straight'' (\cite{bell_2008,kock1993,oconnor2008introduction}).
-In other words, as you zoom into a point on a function's graph, the function appears to straighten out.
-When one zooms into the ``\(\varepsilon\) level'', the function becomes \emph{exactly} straight.
-This infinitesimal straight line is exactly equal to the tangent line.
+where $f'$ is the derivative of $f$.
 On a purely algebraic level, the above equation shows that the dual numbers are able to ``accidentally'' differentiate an arbitrary function.
 This feature of the dual numbers can be used to ``induce'' a computer language into computing the derivative of a subroutine, essentially by exploiting operator overloading (\cite{Corliss93operatoroverloading}).
-This method is remarkable for not introducing any numerical approximations, and also for avoiding the exponential overhead of naive symbolic differentiation.
-The term for this method is ``forward-mode automatic differentiation'' (\cite{hitchhiker}).
+The above presentation can be seen as an alternative formulation of ``forward-mode automatic differentiation'' (\cite{hitchhiker}), a method that is notable for not introducing any numerical approximations, and also for avoiding the exponential overhead of naive symbolic differentiation.